 Subbarama Iyer with his guru who initiated him into Sricakra mantra pooja.

-Sambasiva Iyer with his disciples Ranganayaki Rajagopalan (back faced to the came) and Rajeswari Padmanabhan.
+Sambasiva Iyer with Ranganayaki Rajagopalan (facing away from the camera) and Rajeswari Padmanabhan.

-After Karaikudi Sambasiva Iyer's demise, KSS continued to learn and perform with both his sister and Ranganayaki Rajagopalan.
-This enriched his experience of the Karaikudi Bani from two different perspectives.
-This enriched his experience of the Karaikudi Bani from two different perspectives.
+After Karaikudi Sambasiva Iyer's passing, KSS continued to learn and perform with both his sister and Ranganayaki Rajagopalan.
+This allowed him to gain a richer experience and understanding of the Karaikudi Bani from two distinct perspectives.

-From L-R: Karaikudi Subramanian, Rajeswari Padmanabhan, Srividya Chandramouli (listening), Ranganayaki Rajagopalan & Dr. S. Seetha (playing the vina with her back faced to the camera).
+From left to right: Karaikudi Subramanian, Rajeswari Padmanabhan, Srividya Chandramouli (listening), Ranganayaki Rajagopalan, and Dr. S. Seetha (facing away from the camera)